nkoder/jenkins-job-dsl-plugin-example/README.md

 2. Go to [localhost:8080]( http://localhost:8080 )

+3. Setup JDK installations and make sure they are in same order on the list as below:

+    * Oracle Java SE Development Kit 7u80 installation named `jdk-1.7`

+    * Oracle Java SE Development Kit 8u72 installation named `jdk-1.8`

+4. Setup Maven installations and make sure they are in same order on the list as below:

+    * Apache Maven 2.2.1 installation named `maven-2`

+    * Apache Maven 3.3.9 installation named `maven-3`

-3. Create job of type "Freestyle project" named `create-jobs` (or any other name you prefer) and configure it:
+5. Create job of type "Freestyle project" named `create-jobs` (or any other name you prefer) and configure it:

     * provide this repo checkout directory as Git repository, eg. `file:///Users/yourUserName/workspace/jenkins-job-dsl-plugin-example/`

     * add "Process Job DSLs" build step with `dsl/*` as "DSL Scripts" for "Look on Filesystem" option

-4. Run `create-jobs` job and check that there were no errors and couple of jobs were created
+6. Run `create-jobs` job and check that there were no errors and couple of jobs were created

+## IntelliJ IDEA

+JetBrains IntelliJ IDEA will prompt you to provide Groovy SDK when editing `*.groovy` files.
+If you want quick and painless Groovy installation then I suggest:

+1. Install sdkman as decsribed on [http://sdkman.io/install.html]( http://sdkman.io/install.html )

+2. Install Groovy with sdkman: `sdk install groovy`

+3. Provide `$HOME/.sdkman/candidates/groovy/current` as Groovy SDK location when prompted in IntelliJ IDEA

 ## Learn